Quality assurance

 Development of education within the school

 The ISE is accredited with the Council of International Schools.
-To be accredited with this organization the ISE undertakes a self-study against international school standards every 5 years.
+To be accredited with this organisation the ISE undertakes a self-study against international school standards every 5 years.
 The recommendations created during this self-study process provides the school with a set of key action points for improving all facets of the school including, most importantly, the quality of education we provide.

 In addition, the ISE uses parent questionnaires and examines student assessment data regularly as a means to provide other recommendations for improvement.
 All of these data and recommendations are used to make improvement plans at school level.
 In particular we create a four year plan which is also driven by the mission and vision of the school.

 In the International Department, staff received training on the Approaches to Teaching and Learning which explores Enquiry Based Learning, Critical Thinking, Neuroscience and Creativity and other topics.
-The Literacy and Mathematics Curriculum have also been reviewed and new online digital resources utilized.
+The Literacy and Mathematics Curriculum have also been reviewed and new online digital resources utilised.
 Across both departments we also focus on catering for the needs of advanced learners.

 To write and implement these policy plans, we have appointed a number of Curriculum Leaders.
 These are teachers who have been allocated hours to fulfill their curriculum roles and often have a supplementary education.